 Karl Marx Hates Your Guts: Oddly enough, 800-year old axes are worth about the same in the 20th century as they were in the 11th.

 Christof: My lady, I pledge my arm to thy cause, for as long I draw breath and beyond...

-Well...what happens in a couple of hour? and another one...
+Well...what happens in a couple of hours?
+And another one...

-A little less than thousand years but still...as for "the most painful manner possible"...well yeah
+A little less than a thousand years, but still... as for "the most painful manner possible"... well, yeah.

 More Dakka: In the portions of the game that take place in the middle ages, bows and crossbows are all you have in the ranged weapon department.
 But by the year 2000, assault rifles are surprisingly easy to come by.